psantana5/firewall/docs/info.md

 # Firewall Project

-This firewall project aims to provide network security by filtering and controlling incoming and outgoing network traffic based on defined rules.
-The firewall is implemented in C++.
+This firewall project is implemented in C++ and aims to provide network security by filtering and controlling incoming and outgoing network traffic based on defined rules.

 ## Code Structure

 The firewall code is organized into the following components:

+### Packet Handling
-- **Packet Handling**: Responsible for capturing and analyzing network packets.
+Responsible for capturing and analyzing network packets.
 It extracts relevant information such as source/destination IP addresses, port numbers, and protocol types.

+### Rule Management
-- **Rule Management**: Implements a system to define, add, modify, and delete firewall rules.
+Implements a system to define, add, modify, and delete firewall rules.
 Rules can be based on criteria like source/destination IP addresses, port numbers, or protocol types.

+### Filtering and Blocking
-- **Filtering and Blocking**: Compares incoming packets against defined rules and determines whether to allow or block a packet based on rule matching criteria.
+Compares incoming packets against defined rules and determines whether to allow or block a packet based on rule matching criteria.
 Implements appropriate actions such as dropping, logging, or forwarding.

+### Logging and Alerting
-- **Logging and Alerting**: Provides a logging mechanism to record information about filtered packets, including timestamps, source/destination addresses, and actions taken.
+Provides a logging mechanism to record information about filtered packets, including timestamps, source/destination addresses, and actions taken.
 Alerting mechanisms, such as email notifications or system alerts, can be added for specific events.

 ## Troubleshooting

-When troubleshooting the firewall code, consider the following steps:
+If you encounter issues with the firewall code, follow these steps for troubleshooting:

 1. **Review Rule Logic**: Double-check the rule logic and conditions.
 Ensure that the rule matching and action-taking mechanisms are implemented correctly.